 What you need

-I can recommend web-site building software from quite inexpensive to sophisticated.
-Dreamweaver is user-friendly and provides all the tools you need for a great website; it's also what I use.
-The demo version of this can be downloaded for a free trial from the Adobe website.
+Or, Dreamweaver is user-friendly and provides all the tools you need for a great custom website designed your way; it's also what I use.
+The demo version of this can be downloaded for a 30-day free trial from the Adobe website.

-Before you start, think about what content you want on your website, and also what kind of a design you want.
-I suggest surfing the web for sites that have design elements and content that's similar to what you want for your site.
-Bookmark these websites and we'll use these as a starting point for discussion.
-Also, think about gathering some images ahead of time - if they're not already in digital format they can be scanned and put onto your web site.
+Before you start, think about what content you want on your website, and also what kind of a design you want (if using a custom website).
+I suggest surfing the web for sites that have elements and content that's similar to what you want for your site.